davidalber/jupyterhub-aws/README.md

 As written in this repository, Terraform will:
 - Deploy all resources to the AWS us-west-2 region
 - Create a VPC named "jupyterhub"
+- Set up a security group with HTTP, HTTPS, SSH, and Mosh ingress rules

 ## Customizing